msimons/elasticsearch-jdbc/README.md

 8. You should see messages from the importer in the logfile.

-## Index data with usage of acknowledges (only available in msimons brache)
+## Index data with usage of acknowledges (only available in msimons branche)
   ```
     {
         "type" : "jdbc",